8.80 USE OF SPECIAL EQUIPMENT

 1. Contractor requests permission from project engineer to use MTV on a specific project, preferably no later than at the preconstruction meeting.
 The contractor must provide the make and model of MTV, and any additional information needed for analysis.

-3. The Office of Bridges & Structures will perform an analysis of existing bridge structures within the project limits and provide specific requirements regarding MTV operation across the structures.
+3. The Office of Bridges and Structures will perform an analysis of existing bridge structures within the project limits and provide specific requirements regarding MTV operation across the structures.
 Please note that unless specifically stated otherwise, the following conditions apply to MTV use:

 § MTV hopper level must be properly managed to result in a near empty condition when crossing all bridge structures